(Effective May 23, 2017)

 ARTICLE V - MEETINGS OF THE MEMBERS

 Section 5.1 Annual Meeting: A meeting of the members shall be held annually, on such date and at an hour and site designated by the Board members for the purpose of updating the membership on the business of the Corporation.
-Officers and directors shall also take office at the annual meeting, which shall be the time that their terms commence (except for officers or directors filling a vacancy in an unexpired term).
 The meeting will be open to all members.
 The Board shall hold additional meetings at its discretion.

 Section 5.3 Special Meetings: Special meetings of the members may be called by the President, a majority of the Board members, or upon written or electronic transmission request of 1/8 of the members.

-Section 5.5 Quorum: At any meeting of members, a quorum will consist of a majority of members present who participated in the voting.
+Section 5.5 Quorum: At any meeting of members, a quorum will consist of a majority of members present who have voting privileges.

 Section 5.6 Informal Action by Members: Any action required by law to be taken at a meeting of the members, or any action which may be taken at a meeting of members, may be taken without a meeting if the majority of voting members agree with respect to the subject matter of the action.